lprimeroo/saruftw.github.io.old/tech/_posts/2018-02-15-kl-divergence-explanation.md

 $$

 Lesser the cross-entropy, lesser will be the KL divergence.
-The term _divergence_ is itself self-explanatory.
+The term _divergence_ in itself is quite self-explanatory.
 The factor by which one distribution diverges from the other is basically what KL divergence is.

-Writing the code for it should be fairly rudimentary now.
+Writing the code for it should be easy now.

 ```py
 def kld(p, q):